IC-Tech/ic-tech.github.io/src/ic-app.md

 ## Example
 *This website also rendered using the ic-app.*<br>
 The following is a simple example of a "clock".
-I create empty webpage and target the `body` of the page.
+The code create empty webpage and target the `body` of the page.
 ```html
 <!DOCTYPE html>
 <html>